-If you are familiar with the marque, you must have already got the idea that the new watch belongs to their Haussman collection that offers timekeepers both for gentlemen and their ladies.
+The 2011 Saint Honore Haussman Forty7-24 Le Mans automatic chronograph is massive but energetic.
+If you are familiar with the brand, you must have already got the idea that the new watch belongs to their Haussman collection that offers timekeepers both for gentlemen and their ladies.

-Always coming in massive-looking, cushion-shaped cases with round fixed bezel, which is bolted to the case with six screws, the pieces are available in different sizes ranging from 38 mm for the Haute Couture ladies watch to much more impressive 47 millimeters for this particular Forty7-24 Le Mans chrono.
+Always coming in massive-looking, cushion-shaped cases with a round fixed bezel, which is bolted to the case with six screws, the pieces are available in different sizes ranging from 38 mm for the Haute Couture lady’s watch to a lot more impressive 47 millimeters for this particular Forty7-24 Le Mans chronograph model.

-In this particular instance, the choice of dimensions allowed St-H’s designers to make the watch more legible and equip it with oversized chronograph totalizers that -a rare thing today- seem to be actually usable.
+In this particular instance, the choice of dimensions allowed Saint Honore’s designers to make the watch not only more prominent on a wrist of a modern mildly overweight person but also more legible by equipping it with oversized chronograph totalizers that -a rare thing today- seem to be actually legible and therefore usable.

-By the way, the case is made of PVD-treated titanium, so, however massive, it still must be quite lightweight, especially compared to watch done in stainless steel or in solid gold.
+By the way, the case is made of PVD-treated titanium, so, however massive, it still must be relatively lightweight, especially compared to a similarly sized watch done in stainless steel or in solid gold.

-The bad news is that Saint Honore Haussman Forty7-24 Le Mans is going to be issued as a super-limited edition of only 47 pieces.
+The bad news here is that the Haussman Forty7-24 Le Mans is going to be issued as a super-limited edition of only 47 pieces.

 There is still no info regarding its recommended price, but it certainly won’t be cheap*.